flatironinstitute/finufft/docs/math.rst

 the (continuous) Fourier transform (although it may be used to approximate this via a quadrature rule), or the inverse NUFFT (the iterative solution of the linear system arising from nonuniform Fourier sampling, as in, eg, MRI).
-It is also important to know that, for NU points, *the type-1 is not the inverse of the type-2*.
+It is also important to know that, for NU points, *the type 1 is not the inverse of the type 2*.
 See the references for clarification.